Since the inception of the Brisbane Performing Arts Challenge, Kelley Abbey has been its patron. Known for her support

 Kelley staged and choreographed Human Nature performances on their international tours with Michael Jackson, Janet Jackson and Celine Dion.
 She has choreographed many Logies performances for Pop Idol’s as well as staging Ricky Martin’s Logies performance.

 Kelley was also choreographer and staging director of The Main Event Arena concert starring John Farnham, Olivia Newton-John and Anthony Warlow‘

 Kelley has finished choreographing, consulting and playing a role in an Australian feature film called “In Her Skin” starring Sam Neil, Guy Pearce and Miranda Otto.

-She made her directorial stage debut on a new rebooted GFO version of Fame the musical, which she also choreographed.
-This show toured Australia in 2010 and won her another Helpmann award.
+She made her directorial stage debut (with a Helpmann nomination) on a new rebooted GFO version of Fame the musical, which she also choreographed.
+This show toured Australia in 2010 and won her another Helpmann award for best choreography.

 In 2011, Kelley finished working on a new Australian musical film called Goddess, starring Ronan Keating and Magda Szubanski, and directed and choreographed Natalie Bassingthwaite’s single ‘All We Have.’

-She most recently was seen as the on camera choreographer on ‘I Will Survive’ for Network Ten, and played an acting role on the ABC series Dance Academy.
-Kelley was also choreographing the Australain Opera’s Salome directed by Gale Edwards and last year choreographed the AO Opera of Carmen staged on Sydney Harbour.
+She was seen as the on-camera choreographer on ‘I Will Survive’ for Network Ten, and played an acting role on the ABC series Dance Academy.
+Kelley was also choreographing the Australain Opera’s Salome directed by Gale Edwards and choreographed the AO Opera of Carmen staged on Sydney Harbour.
 Kelley was the creative director on the 2014 series of Dancing with The Stars, whilst staging and choreographing the new stage musical of Miracle City at the Hayes Theatre, and the Sydney Opera House.